lachlan-masters/Honestly/README.md

 ### Testing News Analyser
 For demonstrational purposes, the news analyser is setup such that, through using node, a single command line argment is used to specify what news to search for.
-Later in development the plan is to cache the news analysis results in a database, which would then be retrieved by the user using PostgreSQL, th
+Later in development the plan is to cache the news analysis results in a database (searching for more news every 12 hours), which would then be retrieved by the user in the browser through the use of PostrgreSQL.
+This demonstration illustrates how the integration of News API and sentiment analysis in Watson Natural Language Understanding can be used to analyse news events and determine what is deemed bad or negative.
+The use of other external libraries would be used to determine the common keyword of set bad articles to thus automatically determine the 'bad news' event.

 1. From CFC21 repo: `cd Server`
 2. Create a .env file `touch .env`
 3. Add lines `NEWS_API_KEY=[News Key]` and `NLU_API_KEY=[NLU Key]`, where 'News Key' is the News API key organised in the prerequisites and 'NLU Key' is the IBM Watson Natural Language Understanding key organised in the prerequisites.
 4. `node app.js [ARGUMENT]`, where ARGUMENT is a news target to search for, such as, `Google`.

 The result will show the news articles that were analysed by the Natural Language Understanding, and the average sentiment score of set articles.
+This score can range from 1 to -1.
+The more positive the score is, the more positive the article is.
+The more negative the score is, the more negative the article is.